This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 Have them practice in pairs or independently.

-In order to get the most benefits of readers theaters, students must read them repeatedly and for different purposes.
+In order to get the most benefits of readers theaters, learners must read them repeatedly and for different purposes.

 Students’ fluency, accuracy, expression, and comprehension of the text will improve after each read.